 Recent Research

-Huhtinen-Hildén, L., Kivijärvi, S., Elomaa-Krapu, M. & Isola, A.-M. (2024)
+Huhtinen-Hildén, L., Kivijärvi, S., Elomaa-Krapu, M., & Isola, A.-M. (2024)

-reating affordances for families with young children: Experiences of music education in social work
+Creating affordances for families with young children: Experiences of music education in social work

 Social Media